-The Huawei Mate X is the foldable smartphone that our sci-fi imaginations dreamed up years ago, and it's came to life at MWC 2019 where we got to play with it.
+The Huawei Mate X is the foldable phone our sci-fi imaginations dreamed up years ago, and, yes, it's been in our hands and will be ready to launch by the end of 2019.

-Our extended hands-on time proved that the Mate X has a solid-feeling hinge so that it can transform from a 6.6-inch and 6.38-inch phone into a full 8-inch Android tablet.
+Our extended Mate X hands-on review time proves it that has a solid-feeling hinge in order to transform from a phone with 6.6-inch and 6.38-inch screens on either side into a full 8-inch Android tablet.

 Price and release date

 Huawei’s Mate X dropped with gusto at MWC 2019, and with a price tag that makes the highest-specced iPhone look affordable; Huawei, once synonymous with budget devices, is most definitely getting comfortable in the big leagues.

 The Huawei Mate X price is €2,299, which converts to about $2,600, £2,000, AU$4,770 with 512GB of internal storage and 8GB of RAM, and Huawei has hinted there will be other variants down the line.